DanielFMcKay/Weather-Dashboard/README.md

 * Additionally, there is a button to both clear the local storage and reload the page, for easier use.

 * Lastly there is one button each to remove only the most recently added history button and the oldest history button, respectively.
-After clicking either, the page will also reload.
+The button will also be removed from local storage.
+However, the page will still display any currently displayed information.

 ### Live Site: https://danielfmckay.github.io/Weather-Dashboard/